Common Names: butterbur, petasites, purple butterbur

-The raw, unprocessed butterbur plant contains chemicals called pyrrolizidine alkaloids (PAs).
-PAs can cause liver damage and can result in serious illness.
-Only butterbur products that have been processed to remove PAs and are labeled or certified as PA-free should be used.
+- Some butterbur products contain chemicals called pyrrolizidine alkaloids (PAs).
+PAs can damage the liver, lungs, and blood circulation, and possibly cause cancer.
+Only butterbur products that have been processed to remove PAs and are labeled or certified as PA-free should be considered for use.

-> - Several studies, including a few studies of children and adolescents, have reported that PA-free butterbur products are safe and well tolerated when taken by mouth in recommended doses for up to 16 weeks.
+- Several studies, including a few studies of children and adolescents, have reported that PA-free butterbur products seem to be safe when taken by mouth in recommended doses for up to 16 weeks.
 However, some products claiming to be PA-free may not in fact be.
 For example, Petadolex is marketed as a PA-free butterbur product, but it has been associated with liver damage in some people, suggesting that it may have had PAs.
-Also, the safety of longer-term use has not been established.
+Also, the safety of longer-term use of butterbur has not been established.

-> - Butterbur is usually well tolerated but can cause side effects such as belching, headache, itchy eyes, diarrhea, breathing difficulties, fatigue, and drowsiness.
+- PA-free butterbur is generally well tolerated but can cause side effects such as belching, headache, itchy eyes, diarrhea, breathing difficulties, fatigue, upset stomach, and drowsiness.

-> - Butterbur may cause allergic reactions in people who are sensitive to plants such as ragweed, chrysanthemums, marigolds, and daisies.
+- Butterbur may cause allergic reactions in people who are sensitive to plants such as ragweed, chrysanthemums, marigolds, and daisies.